-This volume at hand of the book series "Key Concepts in Interreligious Discourses" (KCID) documents the results of a conference which dealt with the concept of "Soul" in Judaism, Christianity and Islam and was held at the Catholic University of Eichstätt-Ingolstadt.
-The conference was organised by the research unit "Key Concepts in Interreligious Discourses" and took place June 26-June 28, 2019.
+This volume at hand of the book series "Key Concepts in Interreligious Discourses" (KCID) documents the results of a conference which dealt with the concept of "Body" in Judaism, Christianity and Islam and was held at the Catholic University of Eichstätt-Ingolstadt.
+The conference was organized by the research unit "Key Concepts in Interreligious Discourses" and took place from June 26th to June 28th 2019.

-The research unit "Key Concepts in Interreligious Discourses" was jointly run by the Friedrich-Alexander-University Erlangen-Nuremberg and the Catholic University Eichstätt-Ingolstadt between June 2018 and June 2021.
+The research unit "Key Concepts in Interreligious Discourses" was jointly run by the Friedrich-Alexander-University Erlangen-Nuremberg and the Catholic University of Eichstätt-Ingolstadt between June 2018 and June 2021.
 As the title already implies, the mutual project focused on interreligious discourse.
-Its aim was to reflect upon and thereby facilitate a theologically well-founded interreligious dialogue.
-For only if every dialogue partner has a clear picture of what is discussed, a dialogue can be conducted reasonably.
+However, it was not about conducting an interreligious dialogue, but rather reflection upon this dialogue, thereby facilitating a theologically well-founded interreligious dialogue.
+For only if every dialogue partner has a clear picture of what is discussed about, a dialogue can be conducted reasonably.
 It was the project's ambition to provide such clarification by examining concepts that are central for Judaism, Christianity and Islam, both historically and in terms of their interdependencies and by setting them in a relation to one another.
 By reflecting on central ideas and beliefs historically and comparatively, common values and origins, but also differences and contradictions between the three monotheistic religions are to be clearly elaborated.
 By disclosing key concepts of the three closely interconnected religions: Judaism, Christianity and Islam, a deeper mutual understanding is fostered, prejudices and misunderstandings are counteracted and thus a contribution is made to peaceful interaction based on respect and recognition.